AseptSoft Core Documentation

 Present

-Source was modified, destination deleted — conflict
+Source modified, destination deleted — conflict.

 Present